RiverrFinance/riverr-interface/docs/v1/users/trading-guide.md

 :::warning Risk Warning
 Leverage trading involves substantial risk of loss.
 Only trade with funds you can afford to lose completely.
 Past performance does not guarantee future results.
 :::

-Ready to learn about trading terminology?
-Check out our [Trading Terms Guide](./trading-terms.md).